 And it has nothing to do with trying to make those around me share my spiritual outlook.
 The best way to show others what you see as truth is to simply live that truth where others can see.
 And real truths for life will apply no matter what someone’s spiritual outlook is.

-Besides, if our spirituality can’t help us find meaning in our work, what is it really doing for us?Tags: personal essay, religion, spirituality, work
+Besides, if our spirituality can’t help us find meaning in our work, what is it really doing for us?personal essay, religion, spirituality, work

 Ultimate Blogger Theme By Buywptemplates